andrzejandrzej/rabbit-tools/README.md

 # rabbit-tools
-A working title of tools for convenient administration of RabbitMQ queues.
+A set of tools for convenient administration of RabbitMQ queues.

 ## Getting Started